|

 Mute asset notifications

-You can mute one or more assets at the same time.
-Refer to the steps in below video.
+You can mute notifications for one or more assets at the same time.
+Refer to the steps in the video below.

 Unmute asset notifications